CAN Bus Setup¶

 All nodes are connected to each other through a two wire bus.
 The wires are 120 Ω nominal twisted pair.

 Most autopilots that run ArduPilot have either one or two CAN interfaces for connection of different devices.
+ArduPilot can support up to 3 CAN interfaces.
 The setup of the interfaces can be made in a way that will provide redundancy or maximum throughput or a mix of both.
-This is accomplished with a three layer approach, where apart from the physical interface there exist a driver layer that represents a specific protocol and a software layer (ArduPilot) that communicates on CAN bus through these drivers.
+This is accomplished with a three layer approach, where apart from the physical interface there exists a driver layer that represents a specific protocol and a software layer (ArduPilot) that communicates on CAN bus through these drivers.

 Enabling CAN interfaces¶